bugrauluyurt/highhammer/README.md

 Here are some core development needs and the description of the default npm scripts to cover those needs:

-- `npm run start`: Starts all the applications inside the workspace while pointing all the data sources for `api-*` applications to your local machine.
+- `pnpm start`: Starts all the applications inside the workspace while pointing all the data sources for `api-*` applications to your local machine.
 If DBs are empty in your local machine you might need to seed some data.

-- `npm run start:client:qa`: Starts only the client-app while pointing all api references to remote deployed `QA` REST api.
+- `pnpm start:client:qa`: Starts only the client-app while pointing all api references to remote deployed `QA` REST api.

-- `npm run start:client:dev`: Starts only the client-app while pointing all api references to remote deployed `DEV` REST api.
+- `pnpm start:client:dev`: Starts only the client-app while pointing all api references to remote deployed `DEV` REST api.

-- `npm run start:workspace:host`: Please see `npm run start` (alias for this command).
+- `pnpm start:workspace:host`: Please see `pnpm start` (alias for this command).

-- `npm run start:workspace:qa`: Starts all the applications inside the workspace while pointing the data sources inside the `api-*` applications (databases etc.) to `QA`.
+- `pnpm start:workspace:qa`: Starts all the applications inside the workspace while pointing the data sources inside the `api-*` applications (databases etc.) to `QA`.

-- `npm run start:workspace:dev`: Starts all the applications inside the workspace while pointing the data sources inside the `api-*` applications (databases etc.) to `DEV`.
+- `pnpm start:workspace:dev`: Starts all the applications inside the workspace while pointing the data sources inside the `api-*` applications (databases etc.) to `DEV`.

-- `npm run stop`: Stops all the containers gracefully.
+- `pnpm stop`: Stops all the containers gracefully.

-- `npm run stop:prune`: Stops all the containers while pruning all unused containers and deleting all images.
+- `pnpm stop:prune`: Stops all the containers while pruning all unused containers and deleting all images.
 Dangling images which does not include a tag (`<none>`) are also deleted by this command.

-- `nx:start`: Starts all the applications without the help of Docker containers.
+- `pnpm nx:start`: Starts all the applications without the help of Docker containers.
 Not recommended since environment configs are tightly bound with the docker-compose flow.

-- `nx:build`: Builds all the applications inside the monorepo into the ./dist folder.
-This command should be used before deployment.
+- `pnpm nx:build`: Builds all the applications inside the monorepo into the ./dist folder.
+This command should be used during deployment.

-- `nx:test`: Runs all the test suits for all applications inside the workspace.
+- `pnpm nx:test`: Runs all the test suits for all applications inside the workspace.

+- `pnpm nx:test:affected`: Runs all the test suits for the affected applications by the recent changes.
+NX handles the comparison in between the HEAD of the current branch to the target branch where PR has been opened.

 ## Generating a library